sumurthy/permission/betaoutput/user_list_joinedteams.md

 One of the following **scopes** is required to execute this API:
 *User.Read.All; User.ReadWrite.All*

-> Currrently, this operation only works for the 'me' user.
+> Currently, this operation only works for the 'me' user.
 For details, see [Known issues](../../../concepts/known_issues.md#microsoft-teams-users-list-of-joined-teams-preview).

 ## HTTP request
 <!-- { "blockType": "ignored" } -->